revaturelabs/interviewquestions/Python/Python-Functions & Array/Function.md

 ```
 <details><summary> <b>Hint</b> </summary>

 You can use input() function to ask for user input.
-Then you can assign it to a variable.
+And you can assign it to a variable.

 </details>